 Community justice delivery models

-Following initial survey results indicating a strong support for community justice, HiiL asked respondents to confirm which community justice models they believed could deliver the greatest impact and effectively scale.
+Following initial survey results indicating strong support for community justice, HiiL asked respondents to confirm which community justice models they believed could deliver the greatest impact and effectively scale.

 Houses of justice (centres where different disciplines coordinate their interventions) and regional or local courts received support as most likely to effectively deliver.
-Additionally, Regional or local courts and along with community policing were seen as having the greatest potential to scale across the community.
+Additionally, Regional or local courts and community policing were seen as having the greatest potential to scale across the community.
 Religious courts and justices of the peace scored lowest among the community justice delivery models.
 This skepticism suggests that thought leaders feel most confident about the community justice delivery models that are connected to the formal justice system.